zhdenny/bar_assistant_database/README.md

 #Replace "bar-assistant-container-name" with the name of your Bar Assistant container
 docker exec -it bar-assistant-container-name /bin/sh

-#This is innitiate the database import
+#This will innitiate the database import
 php artisan bar:import
 ```
 4. You will be asked to confirm import.
 Confirm and wait for import to complete.